"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Israel and the Arab Countries

-Judgment is coming in the form of two wars against Israel's neighbors bent on her destruction, who occupy a large area of the land promised to Israel by God.
-Unfulfilled prophecies litter the Old Testament prophets that pronounce coming judgment on Israel's immediate neighbors.
+Unfulfilled prophecies litter the Old Testament prophets that pronounce future judgment on Israel's immediate neighbors.
+Judgment is coming in the form of two wars against Israel's neighbors bent on their destruction, who occupy a large area of the land promised to Israel by God.

 In the first war, the Palestinian refugees, who are the "tents of Edom" (Psalm 83:6), will form a confederacy with Jordan, Lebanon, and Syria against Israel.
 The devastation described on both sides, including the complete destruction of Damascus (Isaiah 17), leads to the conclusion that the threat to Israel's existence is such, that they will have no choice but unleash what they call the "Samson Option," taking down their enemies with massive retaliation in the form of nuclear warfare.